-What Does ‘I Love You’ Mean?
+What Does “I Love You” Mean?

 Related Reading: 12 Clear Signs You Are Infatuated And Not In Love

-Love vs. Like – 20 Differences Between I Love You And I Like You
+Love Vs Like – 20 Differences Between I Love You And I Like You

-1. How important is their physical appearance?
+1. How important is their physical appearance to you?

 Related Reading: 15 Compliments For A Man’s Smile To Make Him Smile More

-3. The freedom to be yourself
+3. Do you have freedom to be yourself?

-Like: How do you know if you like or love someone?
+Like: How do you know if you like or love this person?
 If you feel like you need to pretend even for a second with someone, then consider your infatuation/liking to be just that.
 It’s really simple to figure out.
 If the way you are eating your spaghetti in front of them is as if you’re at a fancy restaurant, you’re still at the liking stage of the relationship because you get conscious around them.

-4. First sight romance or a gradual build-up?
+4. First-sight romance or a gradual build-up?

 5. Are you a good listener?